swiss/fch-cube/README.md

 		new List<ObservationDataRow> {});
 ```

 *Note:* `FCh.Cube.RawData` will not push the triples triples to an RDF store.
 This has to be done using `dotnetRdf`.
+See https://dotnetrdf.org/docs/3.4.x/user_guide/writing_rdf.html for more information about `dotnetRdf`.